Richard Clement Moody

-Moody, who is considered to be the founding father of British Columbia, founded the Colony of British Columbia, after he was selected to 'found a second England on the shores of the Pacific' by Sir Edward Bulwer-Lytton, who desired to send to the nascent colony 'representatives of the best of British culture' who had 'courtesy, high breeding, and urbane knowledge of the world'.
-The British Government considered Moody to be the definitive 'English gentleman and British Officer'.
-Moody's official title was Commander of the Royal Engineers, Columbia Detachment, Chief Commissioner of Lands and Works for British Columbia, and first Lieutenant-Governor of British Columbia.
-Moody founded the capital of British Columbia, New Westminster, and has been described as 'the real father of New Westminster'.
-He also established the Cariboo Road and Stanley Park, and named Burnaby Lake after his secretary Robert Burnaby and Port Coquitlam's 400-foot 'Mary Hill' after his wife, Mary Hawks.
-He also designed the first Coat of Arms of British Columbia.
-Port Moody in British Columbia, and Moody Park and Moody Square in New Westminster, are named after him.
+Moody founded the Colony of British Columbia whilst selected to 'found a second England on the shores of the Pacific' by Sir Edward Bulwer-Lytton: who desired to send 'representatives of the best of British culture' who had 'courtesy, high breeding, and urbane knowledge of the world'.
+The British Government deemed Moody to be the definitive 'English gentleman and British Officer'.
+Moody's original title was 'Chief Commissioner of Lands and Works for British Columbia' before he was redesignated the first Lieutenant-Governor of British Columbia: as which he founded the capital of British Columbia, New Westminster, and he has been described as 'the real father of New Westminster'.

-He was also the first Governor of the Falkland Islands, and founded their settlements, including their capital Port Stanley.
-Moody Brook in the Falkland Islands is named after him.
-Moody Point in Antarctica is also named after him.
+Moody also founded the Cariboo Road and Stanley Park, and named Burnaby Lake after his secretary Robert Burnaby, and Port Coquitlam's 400-foot 'Mary Hill' after his wife, Mary Hawks.
+He designed the first Coat of Arms of British Columbia.
+Port Moody, and Moody Park and Moody Square in New Westminster, are named after him.

-Moody was a polymath who excelled in engineering, and in architecture, and in music, and in science.
+Moody was a polymath who excelled in engineering, architecture, and music.
 He planned the restoration of Edinburgh Castle using musical chords, for which he was summoned to Windsor Castle for commendation by Queen Victoria and Prince Albert.
-He has been described as 'a visionary in a plain land' and 'a man who could conceive of Edinburgh Castle in terms of a musical score'.
+He has been described as "a visionary in a plain land".

 Birth and ancestry

+Richard Clement Moody was born on 13 February 1813 at St. Ann's Garrison, Barbados, into a high church landed gentry family with a history of military service, which included Jacobites who had fought Britain's Protestant monarchy, and had ancestry in common with George Washington, the founder and first President of the United States of America.